mattwoolford/express-flexible-mysql-session/readme.md

 	// Whether or not to disable touch:
 	disableTouch: false,
 	charset: 'utf8mb4_bin',
-	// Whether to extract data into custom columns.
+	// Whether to extract data into custom columns:
 	extractDataValuesIntoCustomColumns: false,
 	schema: {
 		tableName: 'sessions',